hxzrx/easy-zeromq/readme.md

 (initialize-software-time)
 (funcall *time-getter*) ; get universal time in milliseconds

-;; get an set time policy, can be either :software or :hardware (get-time-policy)
+;; get an set time policy, can be either :software or :hardware, default :software (get-time-policy)
 (set-time-policy :hardware)

 ;; time resolution, in seconds, should be greater than 0